abdurrehman11/employee_attrition_task/README.md

 ## Code Overview
 -	`data` --> this is a shared directory between train and inference pipeline and contains dataset and encoders that will be saved via train pipeline and used by inference pipeline.
+-	`logs` --> this is a shared directory between train and inference pipeline logs and but currently have only train pipeline logs.
 - `mlflow` --> this directory is used to share mlflow runs/models between train and inference pipeline (we need to create after code on local machine)
 - `train_pipeline` --> this directory contains the train pipeline code modules like DataSet, Train, Evaluation class etc.
 - `inference_pipeline` --> this directory contains the inference pipeline code module and API endpoint.